circles-learning-labs/ecto_adapters_dynamodb/README.md

 The above snippet will (1) set the adapter to ignore fields that are set to `nil` in the changeset, inserting the record without those attributes, (2) set the adapter to remove attributes in a record during an update where those fields are set to `nil` in the changeset, and (3) cache scan results from the "colour" table, providing the cached result in subsequent calls.
 More details for each of those options follow.

+#### Production DynamoDB vs. local development DynamoDB

+**:dynamodb_local** :: boolean, *default:* `false`

+Indicate whether you are running against production (default) or local DynamoDB.
+The local development version of DyanmoDB is not a true replica of the software used in production, and some local behaviours require special handling.
+We recommend setting this config value in any environment you will be running against local DyanmoDB.

 #### `nil` value handling options

 **:insert_nil_fields** :: boolean, *default:* `true`